rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 ## DHCP configuration

 The **DHCP** protocol (**D**ynamic **H**ost **C**Control **P**rotocol) allows you to obtain a complete IP configuration via the network.
-This is the default configuration mode of a network interface under RockyLinux, which explains why a system connected to the network of an Internet box can function without additional configuration.
+This is the default configuration mode of a network interface under Rocky Linux, which explains why a system connected to the network of an Internet router can function without additional configuration.

-The configuration of interfaces under RockyLinux is done in the `/etc/sysconfig/network-scripts/` folder.
+The configuration of interfaces under Rocky Linux is done in the `/etc/sysconfig/network-scripts/` folder.

-For each ethernet interface, a `ifcfg-ethX` file allows to configure the associated interface.
+For each Ethernet interface, a `ifcfg-ethX` file allows for the configuration of the associated interface.

 ```
 DEVICE=eth0